rwtodd/bascat/README.md

 ## Multiple Languages

-The original version I did was in Go.
-But, in March 2016 I created a Scala version and an F# version.
-Then in May 2016 I did a java port, and in October I added a Kotlin version.
-Generally, I think the Scala and F# ones edge out the rest in terms of a clean implementation, due to the pattern-matching you can do on the sequences in those languages.
-Anyway, all implementations are in this repo and available for comparison.
+The original version I did was in Go (in this repo).
+I did several other verisions in other languages (scala, java, kotlin, fsharp etc.), but they have since been removed from this repo.
+They are now elsewhere in my github account.

 ## Go Get

 You should be able to install this utility with:

-    go get github.com/rwtodd/bascat
+    go get github.com/rwtodd/Go.Bascat/cmd/bascat

 ## Unprotect Feature